 Also, as we age, the amount of calcium that actually makes it to the bones continues to get lower.
 In turn, we develop health problems like osteoporosis.
 Women in menopause have the greatest risk for developing menopause as studies have shown a direct correlation between lower low estrogen levels and osteoporosis.
 In fact, women are 4 times more likely to develop osteoporosis than men.
 In order to prevent that, we need to make sure that we are getting our calcium.
 Especially the ladies!
 Prevention is key!

 That, readers, is WHY calcium is so very important to your health.
 We are asking you to pay attention to what you are eating or feeding your loved ones.
 An ounce of prevention goes a long way in staying healthy.
-We at Accesa Health are here to help you have your best life possible; and part of that is being proactive in maintaining your health.
+Weare here to help you have your best life possible; and part of that is being proactive in maintaining your health.

 If you have any questions, please contact your primary care physician or the Accesa Health Team.